The Third Lesson

 together with consciousness.

-This is what is called contact.
+This is what is called 'touch' or 'contact'.

-Upon contact, kamma gets opportunity to mold the character of the sensation arising as a result.
-Stated another way, the identification with the intent that originated the arising experience injects self-identification in a result that mirrors that intent — the intent to produce pain, results in the experience of pain (unpleasant sensation); the intent to produce pleasure results in the experience of pleasure (pleasant sensation); the intent to end kamma has no result in sensation.
+Stated another way, the identification with the intent that originated the arising experience injects self-identification in a result that mirrors that intent — the intent to produce pain, results in the experience of pain; the intent to produce pleasure results in the experience of pleasure; the intent to end kamma has no result in sensation.

 It is the reaction to sensation (via liking and disliking) that is what is called Taṇhā, hunger/thirst: desire to re-create (re-experience), desire to get away from.